-The only primitive connectives we have defined are oneplace (i.e. '¬') and two-place (i.e. ' \land ', ' \lor ', ' \rightarrow ' and ' \leftrightarrow ').
+The only primitive connectives we have defined are one-place (i.e. ' \neg ') and twoplace (i.e. ' \wedge ', ' \vee ', ' \rightarrow ' and ' \leftrightarrow ').
 But nothing stops us from introducing three-, four-, or five-place connectives; or, more generally, n-place connectives, for any number n we like.
 We might, for example, define a three-place connective, ' \heartsuit ', into existence, by stipulating that it is to have the following characteristic truth table: